The VoteAmerica team

 Operations and Program Manager (she/her/hers)

 Emma first got involved in politics through the Hillary for America campaign, working as an Organizer in her Ohio hometown.
 Since then, Emma has worked for a series of political campaigns and organizations including the Texas Democratic Party and Nevada State Democratic Party.
 She is a graduate of Syracuse University with a degree in Public Health and Political Science.
-In her free time, Emma enjoys going to her local farmer’s market, cooking, cheering on the Cincinnati Bengals, and antagonizing her cat Apollo.
+In her free time, Emma enjoys going to her local farmer’s market, cooking, cheering on the Cincinnati Bengals, and antagonizing her cats Apollo and Olive and her dog Katy.

 Scott Minkoff, PhD